“RANK, SELL, CONVERT”.

 In 2016, after the successful acquisition of Pinshape, I started my own SEO consultancy and now work with various businesses throughout North America.

 In fact, I love working with passionate people from all over the place like Toronto, Boston and ofcourse, Vancouver.
+You can check out my SEO case studies here.

 The opportunity to play my role in bringing wonderful products, services and most importantly, dreams to light is why I really enjoy what I do.